 - Oil/solvent base being the strongest last 5-7 years.

 - Oil base is much harder to install, but you get a better result.
 Oil/solvent base is very expensive and difficult to get off.

 - Water base can be removed much easier without harsh strippers.
-And if a mistake is made by a contractor or mother nature (rain) which happens quite often, the water base is a lot more forgiving to get off.
+And if a mistake is made by a contractor or mother nature (rain) which happens, the water base cannot be fixed as easily as solvent base.

-Our Technicians are trained by SEK insuring that you get top quality results.
-Our Sealers are Professional top of the line quality products manufactured by SEK.
+Our Technicians are trained and certified by SEK Surebond insuring that you get top quality results.
+Our Sealers are Professional top of the line quality products manufactured by SEK Surebond.
 With our more than 26 years of experience these products have shown them to be the best in the field.